Assistant Professor; Director, Redekop School of Business

 Office: D290

-James is a political economist who studies how the institutions that govern money and power shape the conditions for human and planetary well-being.
-His research focuses on the nexus between debt and energy use, with particular attention to how evolving ideologies such as post-growth thinking shape business and policy—in ways that can be both promising and perilous.
+James is an economist who studies how the institutions that govern money and power shape the conditions for human flourishing.
+His research focuses on the nexus between debt, materials use, and political sentiment, with particular attention to how evolving ideologies shape business and policy—in ways that can be both promising and perilous.

-His teaching spans business, economics, and political studies.
-James holds an MPhil in Economics from the University of Cambridge, where he studied the institutional dynamics of the debt-based monetary system.
-He is now expanding on this work in his PhD at McGill University.
+His teaching spans business, economics, communications, and political studies.
+James holds an MPhil in Economics from the University of Cambridge, where he studied the institutional and environmental implications of the debt-based monetary system.
+He is now expanding on this research in his PhD at McGill University.

 He brings extensive practical experience to his academic work, having served as a board director for Assiniboine Credit Union—one of Canada’s largest independent financial institutions—and held roles in financial counselling, public policy, and as an editor and translator in Asia.

 As a social entrepreneur, he has co-founded or led a range of community-focused ventures, including The Fireweed Food Co-op, Fools + Horses Coffee, Compost Winnipeg, Prairie Rivers CoLiving, Proximus 5, and CMU’s Centre for Resilience.
-He now directs his entrepreneurial energy toward health-focused ventures and serves on the board of the Oak Grove Retreat Centre.
+He now directs his entrepreneurial energy toward health-focused ventures and serves on the board of the Light of the Prairies Retreat Centre.

-economics, governance, energy, finance, public policy, entrepreneruship, communications
+economics, governance, energy/environment, finance, public policy, entrepreneruship, communications

 Book Chapters